nodalida2021/nodalida2021.github.io/registration.md

 **Deadlines**:

-* April 12, 2021: At least one author of each accepted paper.
+* April 12, 2021: At least one author of each accepted (main conference) paper.
-* May 17, 2021:  Other participants.
+* May 17, 2021:  Other participants, including at least one author of each accepted workshop paper.